Linda Hogan (ethicist): Academic career

 Hogan began her academic career as a lecturer in ethics and religion at the University of Chester, England, for the 1992/93 academic year.
 During this time, she met Fr James F. Keenan, a Jesuit and ethicist: together, they would found the Catholic Theological Ethics in the World Church in 2003.
 After a year teaching at Chester, she moved to the University of Leeds, England, as a lecturer in gender, ethics and religion in its Department of Theology and Religious Studies.
 She was part of the university's Centre for Gender and Women's Studies and its Centre for Business Ethics.

 In 2001, Hogan returned to Trinity College, Dublin as a lecturer in its School of Ecumenics.
 She was a visiting professor at the Sydney College of Divinity and the Melbourne College of Divinity in 2005.
 In 2006, she was awarded the Chair of Ecumenics, and served as Head of School and Director of the Irish School of Ecumenics from 2006 to 2010.
 From 2011 to 2016, she was Vice-Provost and Chief Academic Officer of Trinity College Dublin.
-In 2021 she was considered for the role of Provost of the college when the position was being considered for one of three women, including Linda Doyle and Jane Ohlmeyer, making it the first time a woman was provost since the founding of the college: Doyle was subsequently elected.
+In 2021 she was a candidate for the role of provost, the head of the university, when the position was being considered for one of three women, including Linda Doyle and Jane Ohlmeyer, making it the first time a woman was provost since the founding of the college: Doyle was subsequently elected.